kubascodes/Year-in-a-backpack/about.md

 We travel light and decided to take only the things we really need.
 We didn't buy expensive electronics and only brought what we already owned.
 That saved us a lot of cash in the beginning and if we lose something we won't be so sad...
 For more information about our gear, look [gear](/gear).

-### Where money comes from
+### Money
 No sponsors.
 At first, we wanted to get sponsorship because we thought we had very little money for such a trip.
 We decided to give it a shot and live cheap to fit our budget.
-We travel from money we made by working in Europe and if we run out of money, we'd simply work away or come back home, that's the worst thing that can happen.
+We travel from money we made by working in Europe and if we run out of money, we'd simply work away or go back home, that's the worst thing that can happen.

-We realised sponsors would be a burden and this is foremost a trip for ourselves and our friends, families.
-Corporations don't need to be everywhere...
-Our true sponsors are the people that help us during our trip.
+We realised sponsors would be a burden and foremost, this is a trip for ourselves, our families and families.
+Corporations don't need to be everywhere, seeing the world is a good purpose...
+Our true sponsors are the people who have helped us during our trip.
 See them all here!

 ### Thank you!

-Our families and friends, Pavel Slováček, Monika and Oriana from Pirenopolis, Míša and Rafael from Caraguatuba, Ivan Zábojník from Pousada Rio Bracuhy, Gustavo and Rafaela from Rio, Horacio from Montevideo, Mathias from Buenos Aires, Francina and Pablo from Junín and Jeff from San Rafael.
+Our families and friends, Pavel Slováček, Monika and Oriana from Pirenopolis, Míša and Rafael from Caraguatuba, Ivan Zábojník from Pousada Rio Bracuhy, Gustavo and Rafaela from Rio, Horacio from Montevideo, Mathias from Buenos Aires, Francina and Pablo from Junín, Jeff from San Rafael, Hudson Lemon, Natalie April, the Simpkins Family and many many more!

 ## Who's behind this project